-During the 1950s, the company also contributed to the purchase of the Cutten Fields Golf course.
-Other companies also adding their financial resources were: the Leland Electric Co and The General Electric Co.
-Although the production was now geared towards industrial components and products, the firm appeared to be in good economic shape.
-As the decade came to an end, this also seemed to be the opinion of a large American company - H. K. Porter Company, Inc. It acquired Federal Wire, making it a division of their conglomerate in August 1957.
+During the 1950s, the company contributed to the purchase of the Cutten Fields Golf course.
+Other companies also adding their financial resources were Leland Electric Co and General Electric Co.
+Although production was now geared towards industrial components and products, the firm was in good economic shape.
+As the decade ended, this also was the opinion of a large American company – H. K. Porter Company, Inc. It acquired Federal Wire, making it a division of their conglomerate in August 1957.
 At this time, according to HK Porter, Federal products consisted of cable for several industries including:

 Wire made in the plant was meant for other industrial concerns including

 The acquisition notice also states, “Among other products are automotive and special harness assemblies to customer requirements.”

 In the year of the change in ownership, Federal Wire boasted a building of 162,000 square feet.
 It also had a staff of around 475.
 The company even boasted a “Modern Health Centre” dedicated to ensuring the physical and mental well-being of their employees.
 Federal Wire was one of the five largest companies of its type.
 Customers included Chrysler Corporation of Canada Ltd. Agencies were spread across Caranda to help increase business.
 J. Boyd Clarke (1925-2005) was General Sales Manager during this period.
 He left in 1964.

 Although the 1950s and 1960s were profitable years for Federal Wire, they were also turbulent ones.
 Workers went out on strike four times.
 The basic intent was to ensure employees got a contract that offered them the right financial and other benefits.
 In two cases, a compromise was reached through using Civic Mediation and/or negotiation.
 This applies to the strike of July 3 to August 20, 1956, and for the one-day walkout of April 21, 1968, but not to the longer strike in June 1968.